RjDuan/AdvDrop/README.md

 # AdvDrop
-Code for "Adversarial attack by dropping information."
+Code for "AdvDrop: Adversarial Attack to DNNs by Dropping Information."
+(ICCV 2021)